Lowell Green: Politics

 In 1968, Green attempted to win the Liberal nomination for the federal riding of Pontiac during the 1968 federal election, but lost this bid to Thomas Lefebvre.
 On 13 December 1984, Green ran for the Ontario Liberal Party in a provincial by-election in Ottawa Centre.
 The by-election was called after NDP Michael Cassidy resigned his seat.
 He came third, losing to NDP candidate Evelyn Gigantes.
 Green blamed this loss on his "sharp" personality and a low voter turnout.
 On 24 October 2020, Green publicly endorsed Matthew Fisher, a former journalist who was a foreign correspondent for The Globe and Mail, Sun Media and Postmedia Network for 34 years, to become the Conservative MP for Kanata—Carleton.

 Books

 The following is a list of works authored by Lowell Green.
 His latest book “Amazing But True!
-150 Fascinating Stories About Canada”, was in 2017 nominated for the Governor General's Pierre Burton Award, presented annually by Canada's National History Society for works celebrating Canadian history.
+150 Fascinating Stories About Canada”, was in 2017 nominated for the Governor General's Pierre Berton Award, presented annually by Canada's National History Society for works celebrating Canadian history.
 He has also received the Canada Book Award which recognizes and promotes Canadian authors.